Property Survey

 Level 3 Building Surveys

-A more detailed survey option for older, altered, extended or complex properties where deeper reporting is required.
+A more detailed reporting option for older, altered, extended or complex properties, including estimated repair costs where appropriate.

 New Home Snagging Surveys